redpandaparty/blog/rusty_github_actions.md

 ] }
 ```

-First, let us create a static list of accepted labels:
+This is the list of accepted labels:

 ```rust
 static LABEL_SET: [&str; 3] = ["bug", "enhancement", "idea"];